 Become part of a college that thrives on seeing you succeed.
 Start your application with Ferrum College today.
 Click the link to the left for more information about the common Virginia Community College Course Equivalents and Liberal Arts Core graduation requirements.

 Course credit as well as advanced standing may be earned through the Advanced Placement Test Program.
 Students must present a score of 3 or above on each exam to earn credit.
-Students are responsible for requesting that their AP scores be sent to Ferrum.
-Official scores directly from the testing centers are required before credit can be granted.
+Official AP scores must be sent from the College Board for credit to be granted.